Arborvitae/Geoshape/docs/maps.rst

 Working with maps
 =================

 Maps are comprised of various layers and their styles.
-Layers can be local layers in GeoNode or remote layers served from other web servers.
+Layers can be local layers in Geoshape or remote layers served from other web servers.

-GeoNode maps also contain other information such as map zoom and extent, layer ordering, and style.
+Geoshape maps also contain other information such as map zoom and extent, layer ordering, and style.

 .. toctree::
    :maxdepth: 2